School Program Partners

 Partnering with School of Breaking means you are committed to excellence.
 We value professionalism and high-quality education.
 Partnering with us means your students will:

-- Experience the art of Breaking with first-class dance training from awesome & certified dance instructors.
+- Experience the art of Hip-Hop dance styles with first-class dance training from enthusiastic and certified dance instructors.

 - Develop cool moves while enjoying great music!

-- Be supported to be themselves, dance and express themselves freely.
+- Be encouraged to be themselves, dance and express themselves freely.

 Who ARE OUR PARTNERS ?